buttercubz/buttercubz/README.md

 - 🔭 I’m currently working on some open source projects
 - ❤ i love use typescript, javascript, golang, dart and python
-- currently focused on deno and nodejs
+- currently focused on deno and golang

 Here you can see the posts I make in [dev.to](https://dev.to/buttercubz)